When Background Check Cost is an Issue

 - Put a specific limit on the number of employers, schools, or licenses checked.

-About the Authors: Glenn and Rose Maree Hammer are the principals of A Matter of Fact, a California-based employment background check firm. www.amof.info
+Authors: Glenn and Rose Maree Hammer, founders of A Matter of Fact, a California-based employment background check firm. www.amof.info

 Note: This information is for educational purposes only and should not be used as a substitute for professional legal advice.